swdavis01/demo/README.md

 ## Create Security bundle
 php bin/console generate:bundle --bundle-name=SecurityBundle
-This is a shared bundle that can be reused across projects
+This is a shared bundle that can be reused across projects.
+To do:
+Look into handlers
+Handlers/SuccessHandler.php
+Handlers/LogoutHandler.php
+Handlers/AccessDeniedHandler.php

 ## Create Public Bundle
 php bin/console generate:bundle --bundle-name=PublicBundle